-Must have at minimum, a Bachelor of Science degree in a physical or biological science and successfully completed college coursework in genetics, biochemistry, and molecular biology.
-Must also have completed coursework and/or training in statistics (or population genetics).
+Must have at minimum, a Bachelor of Science degree in a physical or biological science and successfully completed college coursework in genetics, biochemistry, molecular biology, and statistics (or population genetics).

 A combination of training and experience in the use of computers, and database systems in a laboratory/scientific setting.
 Must also complete the FBI's CODIS software training and the DNA Quality Assurance auditor training within six months of appointment if not already completed.